 Over the last decade, Hudson Yards has attracted considerable public investment, private financing, and critical scrutiny.
 As the dust settles on the first phase of development, we convene prominent actors throughout the project’s history to debate the planning and program of the neighborhood.

-Join Jay Cross, Justin Davidson, Dan Doctoroff, Bridget Fisher, Meredith Kane and Lynne Sagalyn to debate: Did the 2005 rezoning and 2007 request for proposals shape a mixed-use development that broadly benefits New York City?
+Jay Cross, Justin Davidson, Dan Doctoroff, Bridget Fisher, Meredith Kane and Lynne Sagalyn debated: Did the 2005 rezoning and 2007 request for proposals shape a mixed-use development that broadly benefits New York City?

 Guest Policy ↓